In the mood for a wee visit to Oz?

 Don't leave things lying on the ground that could provide shelter or cover for snakes since they tend to avoid open, exposed areas.

-• 2 - Snakes are especially dangerous when they're surprised, so when walking in the bush, particularly in the early morning stamp you feet occasionally.
+Since most bites occur when people try to catch and handle dangerous animals, don't try to catch or pick creatures up. - 2 - Snakes are especially dangerous when they're surprised, so when walking in the bush, particularly in the early morning stamp you feet occasionally.
 Snakes will move to holes and shelter as you approach.
 They are more scared of you than you of them so they will usually disappear if they know you are coming.

 If you get in a situation where you have a snake a few feet away from you, the best thing to do is to stand very still, and wait for the snake to leave.

-Carry a roll of crepe bandage with you when you go for a walk through the bush or long grass (in case of bite).
+Carry a roll of crepe bandage with you when you go for a walk through the bush or long grass (in case of bite). - 3 - If bitten - do not wash the bite area.

 Try to slow down the speed the venom travels through the body by wrapping a bandage firmly around the place where the bite is.
 This should not be so tight that the blood supply is cut off.
 If the bandage hurts it is too tight.
 DO NOT take the bandage off until you reach the doctor or the hospital.